 Courts have identified certain actions as bad conduct.
-For example, the Judicial Council in California provides a list of factors that can be considered in deciding if an insurance company acted unreasonably.
-The presence of any one of these factor is not conclusive evidence of bad faith, but can help establish your case:
+For example, in their Civil Jury Instructions 2330 and 2331, the Judicial Council of California provides certain factors that can be considered in deciding if an insurance company acted unreasonably.
+The presence of any one of the following factors is not conclusive evidence of bad faith, but can help establish your case:

 Elements of a Statutory Bad Faith Claim